-Passing the CAT4 requires these key CAT4 skills:
+Passing the CAT4 using these key CAT4 skills

 Our CAT4 skills summary